Brazil national football team: 1914–1929: Early history

-Brazil participated in the first edition of the South American Championship (which would later become the Copa América) in Argentina in 1916, finishing third place, and the 1917 edition in Uruguay, also finishing third.
-However, led by the goalscoring abilities of Arthur Friedenreich, they were champions on home soil in the 1919 edition.
-Brazil finished third at the 1920 tournament held in Chile and runners-up at the 1921 edition in Argentina.
-Brazil won the second title at home in 1922, the 100th anniversary of Brazilian independence.
+Brazil achieved third place at the first two editions of the South American Championship—which would later become the Copa América—in 1916 and 1917.
+Led by the goalscoring abilities of Arthur Friedenreich, they were champions in the 1919 edition, which was held in their own country.
+Brazil finished third in 1920 and second in 1921.
+They won the 1922 championship, again on home soil, and achieved second place in 1925.